 6. Be smart about dispute resolution.

 The best way to resolve a dispute under a supply agreement with a Chinese CM differs depending on the type of dispute.
 If the CM cannot meet the product specifications or misses delivery deadlines, you may want to work it out with the CM first.
-If that proves impossible, seeking monetary damages and arbitration in a jurisdiction outside of China governed by U.S. law would be your best option.
-Because China is a signatory to the New York Convention on Foreign Arbitral Awards, foreign arbitral awards are readily recognized and enforced in China.
-In contrast, China has no obligation to recognize and enforce U.S. court judgments.
+If that proves impossible, seeking monetary damages and arbitration in a jurisdiction outside of China governed by local law might be your best option.
+Because China is a signatory to the New York Convention on Foreign Arbitral Awards, foreign arbitral awards in over 160 countries are readily recognized and enforced in China.
+In contrast, China may not have any obligation to recognize and enforce court judgments from your country.

 On the other hand, if you are in a situation where monetary compensation would not solve the problem, you may want to resolve the dispute by litigation in Chinese courts.
 For example, if the CM makes and sells your products without your knowledge either directly to consumers or to a competitor in violation of the agreement, or if the CM refuses to return your molds/tooling, you would want an injunction to stop the CM from breaching the supply agreement.
 Under those circumstances, having an international arbitration clause might work to your disadvantage.
 You should therefore try to anticipate the most likely and damaging dispute under the supply agreement and determine which dispute resolution approach is best for you.